jakobnissen/jakobnissen.github.io/posts/latency.md

 An author may extend functions they defined themselves with new methods, or they may extend other people's functions with methods whose signature contain types they defined themselves.
 But defining a method for a function in someone else's code, using only someone else's types is frowned upon as "type piracy".

-Incendentally, this is analogous to Rust's "orphan rule" - except that Rust's compiler makes it _impossible_ to break the orphan rule, whereas in Julia, we acknowledge that it may occationally be convenient to commit type piracy (say, between two packages under the same project), and so we merely advice you against doing it.
+Incendentally, this is analogous to Rust's "orphan rule" - except that Rust's compiler makes it _impossible_ to break the orphan rule, whereas in Julia, we acknowledge that it may occationally be convenient to commit type piracy (say, between two packages under the same project), and so we merely advise you against doing it.

 Type piracy can lead to massive cache invalidations, but it's fortunately rare, so it does not account for the large-scale invalidations prior to Julia 1.5.
 To understand _those_, we have to look at how Julia deals with _uninferable code_, that is, code where the compiler doesn't know the types of all variables.

 ### Invalidations and uninferability
 Because Julia is supposed to be expressive, high-level, dynamic and interactive, it's an absolute non-starter to require Julia code to be completely inferable, as static languages require.
-It _must_ be possible to run, and therefore compile, code where the compiler do not know all types, and so the Julia compiler is designed to handle a kind of "gradual typing", where only partial type information is known.
+It _must_ be possible to run, and therefore compile, code where the compiler does not know all types, and so the Julia compiler is designed to handle a kind of "gradual typing", where only partial type information is known.

-Of course, with only partial type information, the compiler produces much slower code that checks all types at runtime, and it is limited in its optimisations.
+Of course, with only partial type information, the compiler is limited in its optimisations, and must produce code that is much slower and which checks all unknown types at runtime.
 Nonetheless, it has been a focus for the Julia developers to create a compiler that can produce reasonably fast code even with limited type information.

 Let's look at an example.